speedyleion/sphinx-c-autodoc/docs/directives.rst

         form of ``:no-private-members:`` to selectively turn off this option on a per module basis.

+    .. rst:directive:option:: undoc-members

+        Specify if undocumented members are to show in the documentation.
+This option is off by default.

+        Just as for the standard `autodoc`_ options, one can use the negated form of ``:no-undoc-members:`` to selectively turn off this option when it has been enabled in `autodoc_default_options`_.

 .. rst:directive:: .. autocfunction:: filename::function

     Document the function ``function`` from file ``filename``.